 Types Of Market Participants

-These funds are managed pretty aggressively.
+These funds are managed aggressively.
 And they often make use of derivatives and leverage to create higher returns.
 While investing in a hedge fund may seem attractive, they’re generally accessible only to accredited investors.

-These categories are represented the type of securities they invest in.
+These categories are represented by the type of securities they invest in.
 However, they also charge a fee for managing your money.
 Generally, the returns they offer aren’t that attractive.

 Insurance companies are also a form of institutional investors.
 They collect the premium from their customers and deploy it in the stock markets to generate returns.